 Elastic section modulus

-where Ixthe moment of inertia of the section about x-x axis and Y the distance from centroid of a section point (aka fiber, typically the most distant one), measured perpendicularly to x-x axis.
-Because the cross-section is unsymmetrical around x-x axis, the distance Y is different for the upper and bottom fibers, and as a consequence there are two different section moduli.
-Typically, the smaller one is of interest (the one corresponding to bigger X), because it is related with the more stressed fiber, as explained later in this section.
+where the moment of inertia of the section around x axis and Y the distance of a section fiber (typically the most distant one), from the same x axis.
+Because the unequal I beam is unsymmetrical around x axis, the distance Y should be different for the upper and bottom fiber of the section.
+As a result, two different section moduli could be calculated.
+Typically, the smaller one is of interest (the one corresponding to bigger Y), because it is related with the more stressed fiber, as explained later in this section.

-Similarly, the section modulus Sy, relative to y-y axis, which, for this section, happens to be symmetry axis too, is written as:
+Similarly, the section modulus , around y axis, which, for the unequal I beam, happens to be symmetry axis too, is written as:

-where Iy the moment of inertia of the section about y-y axis and X the distance of edge fiber from centroid, measured perpendicularly to y-y axis.
-This time however, the distance X is the same for the left and right parts of the cross-section and equal to
+where the moment of inertia of the section around y axis and , the distance of a side edge fiber from the same y axis.
+This time however, the distance X is the same for the left and right fibers of the cross-section and equal to .

 Elastic bending stress

 If a bending moment is applied on axis x, the section will respond with normal stresses, varying linearly with the distance from the neutral axis (which under elastic regime coincides to the centroidal x axis).
 Along neutral axis the stresses are zero.
 Absolute maximum will occur at the most distant fiber, with magnitude given by the formula: